Stellantis/stellantis.github.io/_webportal-tutorials-advanced/08Sending a message to your Application - Applicative.md

 ```

 >**Note**:
 > The QOS 0, QOS 1 and QOS 2 connections will all be downgraded to QOS 0.
-This means that if acknowledgement of a message is needed then this functionnality must be implemented directly by the application.
+This means that if acknowledgment of a message is needed then this functionality must be implemented directly by the application.

 >**Note**: the max size for a MQTT message is 128 Kio